cmazakas/liburing/liburing-rs/docs/io_uring_submit_and_wait_timeout.md

-Submit requests to the submission. queue and wait for the completion with timeout
+Submit requests to the submission queue and wait for the completion with timeout

 # DESCRIPTION